tiagoes/youtubeProject/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- We use the embed url from youtube

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is licensed by Microverse and The Odin Project